 Government funding for private Christian schools in the form of these proposed scholarships will come with certain strings attached.
 Make no mistake, no government entity has ever given away money without gaining some kind of control over the recipient, and this time will be no different.
 It is pure speculation to say yet what those strings might be in the case of the pending bill in Florida, but one need only scan the daily news to know the issues that cause lawmakers’ knees to jerk.
 One can think of a few questions to ask without even straining:

-- Will Christian schools that accept the scholarships be able to decline a student who does not fit the mission of the school?
-More specifically:
+Will Christian schools that accept the scholarships be able to decline a student who does not fit the mission of the school?
+More specifically, will they be required to...

 In schools where evangelism is the main focus and putting warm bodies in desks is the goal of the admissions process, government funding might not clash with the mission.
 These schools tend to look very much like public schools anyway in their curriculum and extra-curricular opportunities and staffing and student body and in the way they structure their days.
 Having government funding come in with a few strings attached might not change much for such a school.
 As long as the Gospel is not forbidden, a school like this might not find government entanglement too restrictive.